pykoala/pykoala/README.md

 For more further instructions about the installation and virtual environtment setup, check the [quick-start documentation](https://pykoala.readthedocs.io/en/latest/getting-started/index.html#quickstart).

+Users that would like to contribute to the development of PyKOALA can follow the instructions available [here](https://pykoala.readthedocs.io/en/latest/developer-guide/index.html).

 ## Tutorials
----

-We provide a set of introductory tutorials and test data in a separate [repository](https://github.com/pykoala/pykoala-tutorials).
+We provide a comprehensive set tutorials and test data in a [dedicated repository](https://github.com/pykoala/pykoala-tutorials).

 ## License and Acknowledgements